Variational Autoencoding of Dental Point Clouds: Variational Point Cloud Inference

-One key feature is the introduction of a novel projection down to the planer space, $[-1, 1]^2$, $\mathrm{proj}_{\G}(\x): \R^3 \rightarrow \G$, where $\g \in \G$.
-Note that no prior is placed upon the projections, which we will refer to as our point encodings.
-We establish a one-to-one correspondence throughout the entire network by decoding these point encodings instead of a constant planar patch. \emph{However, it also follows that the projected points, $\hat{\G}$, are no longer constant or independent of input $\x$.
-The folding of $\hat{\G}$ from the planar space, $f(\hat{\G})$, remains determined by the parameter vector $\z$ predicted by the PointNet encoder, $e$}.
-This projection is learned together with the rest of the model, \looseness=-1
+The major technical innovation is the introduction of a novel projection for each input point into the planar space, defined as $\G = [-1, 1]^2$.
+Let $\x$ be a point cloud of points $x_i, \dots, x_n$.
+Each projection corresponds to each point $g_i, \dots, g_n$ in the set $\g$.
+We will refer to these projections as our point encodings.
+It is important to note that the point encodings are not constrained by any prior distribution.
+Decoding these point encodings instead of a static planar patch establishes a one-to-one correspondence throughout the entire network, a necessity for evaluating likelihoods using the classical variational autoencoder objective.
+As VF-Net learns the point projections from $\x$, the projected points, $\g$, are now dependent on $\x$.
+The folding of the point encodings, $f(\z, \g)$, continues to be governed by the latent parameter vector $\z$ predicted by the PointNet encoder, $e$.
+The optimal projections are thus given by \looseness=-1

-$S$ is the surface spanned by $f(\z, \mathcal{\hat{G}})$.
-This is a permutation invariant and cardinality invariant autoencoder with a one-to-one point correspondence from end to end.
-This enables optimization through traditional variational autoencoder methods.
+where $g_i \in \g.$ We use a neural network to amortize the calculation of $\g$ such that the encoder network outputs both $\g$ and the distribution of $\z$.
+By enabling the model to adjust the point encoding, we circumvent the need for optimizing through costly Chamfer distances.
+Furthermore, the learned projections allow the point encodings to adapt to their input, mitigating common pitfalls observed in FoldingNet, see Fig.~\ref{fig:mesh_reconstruction}.

-To facilitate variational extension, we define the likelihood of the observed data as $p(\x) = \int p(\x|\z) p(\z) \mathrm{d}\z$, which gives a training objective.
-Unfortunately, the integral is generally intractable, and approximations are necessary.
-Following conventional variational inference \citep{kingma_auto-encoding_2014, rezende_stochastic_2014}, a lower bound (Elbo) on $p(\x)$ \looseness=-1
+With a one-to-one point correspondence established across the network, we optimize our model using traditional variational autoencoder methods.
+In this context, the variational extension aligns closely with traditional methods, yet with a notable adjustment, the evaluation of likelihood now also depends on the projected points $p(\x) = \int p(\x|\z, \g) \, p(\z) \,\mathrm{d}\z$.
+This integral remains intractable, and approximations are necessary.
+Following conventional variational inference \citep{kingma_auto-encoding_2014, rezende_stochastic_2014}, an evidence lower bound (Elbo) on $p(\x)$ is given by

+where $q(\z|\x)$ is an approximation to the posterior $p(\z|\x)$, which is assumed to follow a gaussian distribution.
+Note that Eq.~\ref{eq:g_opt} is implicitly optimized in the likelihood term of the ELBo.
+Most current point cloud models replace the likelihood with a Chamfer distance, making the models closer to regularized autoencoders \citep{yang_foldingnet_2018, groueix_atlasnet_2018, kim_setvae_2021}.
+This design loses one-to-one correspondences between input and output, making likelihood evaluation difficult.
+In particular, no suitable normalization constant can be derived for probabilistic distributions using Chamfer distances.